mehdichitforoosh/axon-stream-source/README.md

 ## Step 5

-Check console logs for Axon event processors in axo-stream-source,sink and process microservices.
+Check console logs for Axon event processors in axon-stream-source,sink and processor microservices.

+If you had a problem with downloading maven dependencies in docker container:

+>`$ docker-compose down -v`

+then:

+>`$ docker-compose up -d`